walder/Skynet-IADS/README.md

 ## Adding EW radars

 ### Add multiple EW radars
-Adds SAM sites with prefix in group name to the IADS.
+Adds EW radars with prefix in unit name to the IADS.
 Make sure you only call this method once or Skynet will become confused:
 ```lua
 redIADS:addEarlyWarningRadarsByPrefix('EW')
 ```